Introduction to Data Exploration and Analysis with R

 The front half of the course includes an introduction to coding with R, a review of statistics, and two walk-through tutorials of data analyses to give you templates to build your own analyses from.
 In order, the units are:

 - Basic Statistics with R

 The middle section of the course then focuses on communicating your results and methodologies, and introduces ways to communicate with code in order to improve your collaboration skills.
 The units comprising this section include:

 - Playing Nicely with Others (Communicating With Code)

-The end of the course then covers topics which I have found to be more specialized, and - while important - not as common in day-to-day data analyses.
-We also finish with a brief introduction to machine learning techniques, to give you the basic knowledge to be familiar with the future of statistical analyses.
+The end of the course then covers topics which I have found to be more specialized, and - while important - not as universally applicable to every project.
 This section includes the units: